typescene/typescene.github.io/_index.md

 </div>
 <section markdown="1">

 **Services** contain data that isn't tied to a particular activity, and provide access to the global state.
-This is where database access, login sessions, and user preferences go.
-Services can be used from any other component by referencing their name.
+Services are great for encapsulating database access, login sessions, and user preferences, so that they can be used from any other component using just their name.

 </section>
 </section>

 <br>
----

 **Q. Should I use Typescene for my next app?** -- A. Sure!
 Read the [documentation](/docs) and use the guides to familiarize yourself with the framework and get started.